Packed to the Rafters: episode guide

 Dave reconnects with his foster brother, '80s rock star Steve Wilson, leading to an offer he can't refuse.
 Meanwhile, after a risky gamble with his boss's money, Nathan races the clock to save his job.
 Then, Carbo declares his feelings for Chrissy, but will she return them?

-With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Caroline Brazier as Chrissey, Craig McLachlan as Steve Wilson, Justin Rozniak as Warney, Drew Forsythe as Fred Mackie; Band: Dario Bortolin, Dave Williams, Rocco Pezzano; Krystal Forscutt as Steve Wilson's PA, Leischen Pogue as Sierra
+With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Caroline Brazier as Chrissey, Craig McLachlan as Steve Wilson, Justin Rosniak as Warney, Drew Forsythe as Fred Mackie; Band: Dario Bortolin, Dave Williams, Rocco Pezzano; Krystal Forscutt as Steve Wilson's PA, Leischen Pogue as Sierra

 All in the Planning